LuckyBian/GPTSOVITS2/README.md

 ## Step 1: Denoise

+Put about 5 minutes of training audio into data/ori.
 The purpose of this step is noise reduction.
 Note that you need to prepare a Linux system, other systems are not supported for the time being.
 If your training audio is of high quality, you can skip this step and go directly to step 2.

 ```
 pip install resemble-enhance --upgrade --pre